-NOTES:

-- 1. All linear dimensions are in millimeters.
-Any dimensions in parenthesis are for reference only.
-Dimensioning and tolerancing per ASME Y14.5M.
-2. This drawing is subject to change without notice. - 3.
-The package thermal pad must be soldered to the printed circuit board for thermal and mechanical performance.
+- NOTES: A. All linear dimensions are in millimeters.
+Dimensioning and tolerancing per ASME Y14.5M-1994. - B. This drawing is subject to change without notice. - C. Quad Flatpack, No-leads (QFN) package configuration. - D. The package thermal pad must be soldered to the board for thermal and mechanical performance. - E. See the additional figure in the Product Data Sheet for details regarding the exposed thermal pad features and dimensions. - F. Falls within JEDEC MO-220.